nearit/Android-UI-Bindings/docs/COUPON_LIST.md

 # NearIt-UI for coupon list

-Providing the list of the coupons earned by the user is a common feature of the apps that integrate NearIT.
+Providing a list of coupons earned by the user is a common feature of apps that integrate NearIT.
-With NearIt-UI you can launch an activity or get a fragment that contains the coupons with our proposed sorting.
+With NearIt-UI you can launch an activity or get a fragment that automatically fetches and displays coupons with our proposed sorting.

 #### Introduction

 To understand the examples in this section it is important to know how NearIT coupons work.
-A coupon can have a date from which an user can redeem it and an expiration date: at a certain date a coupon could be in one of these states:
+A coupon can have a date from which an user can redeem it and an expiration date.
+At a certain date a coupon could be in one of these states:
 - valid: redeemable, not expired and not already used.
 - not yet active: not yet redeemable
 - expired: current date is beyond the expiration one
 - redeemed: coupon code has been used
+With NearIT-UI, depending on its state, a coupon will appear in a different way.

 Please note that the list is implemented as a `RecyclerView`: this means that adds an additional dependency but lets you show a large amount of coupons and keep the UX smooth.